Advanced System Settings on Windows 11: How to Open & Use

-- In order to open Advanced System Settings in Windows 11, type it in the search function.
+- In order to open Advanced System Settings in Windows 11, you can type it in the search function or use the Run dialog.

 - From it, you can tweak your visual effects, as well as other performance options.